apache/camel/examples/camel-example-docs/README.txt

   target/site/cameldoc/index.html

-You can see the routing rules by looking at the java code in the src/main/java directory and the Spring XML configuration lives in src/main/resources/META-INF/spring
+You can see the routing rules by looking at the java code in the src/main/java directory and the Spring XML configuration file in src/main/resources/META-INF/spring

-If you hit any problems please talk to us on the Camel Forums http://activemq.apache.org/camel/discussion-forums.html
+If you hit any problems please let us know on the Camel Forums http://activemq.apache.org/camel/discussion-forums.html

 Please help us make Apache Camel better - we appreciate any feedback you may have.